ItaloCoutinho/ItaloCoutinho/README.md

 - 👋 Hi, I’m @ItaloCoutinho
 - 👀 I’m interested in Day Trade
 - 🌱 I’m currently learning C#, Python and AI
-- 💞️ I’m looking to collaborate on Scripts for MetaTrader 5
+- 💞️ I’m looking to collaborate on Scripts, Risk Manage and Robots for MetaTrader 5
 - 📫 You can reach me on Instagram @italo_mc10, Telegram @italomc and Discord ItaloMC#6433

 <!---